-School Board meetings are held the 2nd Tuesday of every month.
-The 2022-23 meetings will be held in North or West School, alternating every meeting, beginning at 6:00 p.m.
+School Board meetings are held the second (2nd) Tuesday of every month.
+Meetings are held in the German School at 8 a.m.

 Board meetings are open to the public and everyone is welcome to attend.
-In an on-going emergency, board meetings may be held virtually.

-Agenda items are to be given to the Clerk of the District seven days prior to the Board meeting.
+Agenda items are to be given to the District Clerk, 11 days prior to the Board of Trustees' Meeting.

-COMPLAINT PROCEDURES
+COMPLAINT PROCEDURE